 Name Age Position

 Executive Officers

 Michael Otworth 58 Chairman, Chief Executive Officer and Director

-Michael Dee 64 Chief Financial Officer, Secretary and Treasurer
+Michael Dee 64 Chief Financial Officer

 David Brenner 35 Chief Commercial Officer

 Non-Employee Directors

 Tanya Burnell 43 Director

 Richard Brenner 66 Director

 Dr. John Scott 69 Director

 Jeffrey Fieler 51 Director

 Timothy Glockner 44 Director

+Fernando Musa 55 Director

 Michael Otworth will serve as the Combined Company's Chairman and Chief Executive Officer and as a member of the Combined Company's board of directors.
 Mr. Otworth has served as Chief Executive Officer of Innventure LLC, an affiliate of PCT, and PCT and as a member of PCT's board of directors since October 2015.
 Previously, Mr. Otworth served as President and Founding Partner of Green Ocean Innovation from 2008 to 2015, which provided technology sourcing and innovation strategy and development services to Lilly/Elanco Animal Health primarily focusing on therapeutics, diagnostics and various medical devices.
 Prior to Green Ocean Innovation, he served as Vice-President and Founding CEO of multiple start-ups at XL TechGroup ("XLTG"), a venture capital firm, from 1996 to 2000.
 Additionally, Mr. Otworth was a key senior management leader of XLTG, which founded, capitalized and advanced companies successfully to late stage funding from 2000 to 2008.
-He began his career on Capitol Hill working as a legislative aide and committee staff member in the U.S. House of Representatives after Graduating from Otterbein University with a B.A. in Political Science & Biology.
+He began his career on Capital Hill working as a legislative aide and committee staff member in the U.S. House of Representatives after attending Otterbein University.
 We believe Mr. Otworth is qualified to serve as Chief Executive Officer of the Combined Company and as a member of the Combined Company's board due to his more than 24 years of experience leading start-ups in the technology industry.